 Cognitive behavioral therapy (CBT) has been shown to be effective in reducing symptoms of MDD and agitation.
 This type of therapy works on talking through problems and feelings while learning how to change thoughts and behaviors.
 CBT helps people feel more in control of their reactions to emotions, thoughts, and difficult situations.

 There are many different types of therapy, such as group therapy, dialectical behavior therapy, or interpersonal therapy that may also be effective.
 It is crucial to find a therapist you enjoy working with in order to optimize your progress in talk therapy.
 Finding a space that’s calming is very important to treatment when agitation is a key symptom.
+For some, it may be a local therapist they trust, while others may find it easier to engage in sessions from home via a teletherapy provider.

 Positive lifestyle changes can be implemented as part of a treatment plan to reduce symptoms and help to improve the quality of life in people with agitated depression.
 Finding ways to alleviate stress and frustration such as taking walks and talking to trusted loved ones can be very helpful.